 There are several other things you’ll want to stock up on other than just postpartum clothes.If you are a soon-to-be mom, just know that your hospital should provide you with many essential supplies to help with your pain and postpartum period.
 However, I recommended having a stash of supplies ready at your house in case you run out.

 I always choose diaper bags that have a neutral color so that I will feel good wearing it with anything.
 It’s equally as important to be sure it’s functional.
 A cute diaper bag means nothing if it doesn’t have important features such as several pockets, individualized compartments, and comfortable straps.
 I find that backpack diaper bags are the easiest to travel with.
+As opposed to a single strap that is more likely slip off the shoulder.

 These ice packs made by FRIDA mom are incredible.
 They are an ice pack and maxi pad all in one.
 Using these postpartum will help with pain and swelling, as well as absorption.

 I know, these are not the most attractive pair of underwear.
 However, disposable cotton underpants are definitely a postpartum wardrobe essential.
 They act as another layer of leak protection, and are created to allow air to circulate.
 This is important for your comfort and your health.
+Postpartum underwear come in all shapes and sizes.
+To ensure maximum protection, opt for a high-waisted version.

 This is another essential for your postpartum body that you may not know about until after you give birth.
 You will be instructed to use a spray bottle to clean your vaginal area and/or incisions without pressure.
 This spray bottle by FRIDA Mom has a brilliant upside down design so that you don’t have to put your hand in the toilet while using it!